theiseja/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+map returns a new array, while forEach returns an undefined one. forEach calls a function on each element in your array.

 2. Explain the difference between a callback and a higher order function.

+A callback is passed into a higher order function as an argument, Higher order functions receive a callback function.

 3. What is closure?

+Closure gives us the ability to put functions together.
+It gives you access to an outer functions scope from an inner function

 4. Describe the four rules of the 'this' keyword.

+Global binding which means that non strict-mode is being used on the windows.
+Implicit binding which means that you should look to the left of the period when function is called.
+New binding which means that the new keyword constructs a new object by using the keyword new Explicit binding points to a certain value.
+You can use the keywords call, apply and bind

 5. Why do we need super() in an extended class?

+The purpose of super() is to tell extends what to extend to.
+Super does the binding and replaces .call() from prototypes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.